bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/01-Stu_Create-Repository/README.md

 * Once in the repository's settings, select the "Manage access" menu item on the left.

-* From the "Manage access" page invite your group members to be project collaborators by entering their Github usernames one at a time.
+* From the "Who has access" page, click "Invite a collaborator" and invite your group members to be project collaborators by entering their GitHub usernames one at a time.

 * Each invited group member should receive an email they must open to accept the invitation.